 As a UA Online student, you can request all necessary hardcopy course materials be shipped to your location directly from the University of Arizona Bookstore using our Booklist feature.
 Many courses will rely on resources available in an electronic format, allowing students to focus on their coursework rather than the hassles of ordering books.

 There is no difference.
 Degrees earned through UA Online are University of Arizona degrees.
-Your UA diploma will look exactly the same whether you compete classes on-campus or online.
+Your UA diploma will look exactly the same whether you complete classes on-campus or online.

 Classes are entirely online, and students will engage with peers and faculty using a course management system.
 Online learning takes discipline.
 You’ll be required to complete readings, view lectures, participate in discussion boards and complete assignments.
 Some courses may be entirely asynchronous (you can view lectures and complete assignments at your own pace within the timeframe of the course you register for) while others may require you to attend scheduled online meetings or discussion sections.